lukahn/Square-Enix-Software-Token-OTP/README.md

 https://play.google.com/store/apps/details?id=com.eTokenBCR

 It may also be useful to look for older versions of the app.
-The one in the example usage screenshots on the Square Enix website show a version back to 2013.
+The one in the example usage screenshots on the Square Enix website show a version back to 2013 (see: https://cache.secure.square-enix.com/account/content/images/gb/otp/manual_serial.png?ver=09202127021722)

+Note: While is says Software Token n version 4.0.7 on the screenshot, the latets version is 1.6.3.
+On The latest version though, it shows a different field (System Version) as 4.17.1.

 ## Links: